abarker/lyxNotebook/README.rst

-LyX Notebook is a program which allows the word processor LyX to be used as a code-evaluating notebook (similar to Mathematica notebooks or the Sage notebook).
+LyX Notebook is a program which allows the word processor LyX to be used as a code-evaluating notebook (similar to Mathematica notebooks, the Sage notebook, or Jupyter notebooks).

 Only Linux is currently supported.